 If possible, try and leave non-urgent emails or work until you are sitting at a desk with a bigger screen.
 This makes it easier to read and type correspondence.

 Try to talk to people either by phone or face to face rather than via email or text.

 Always remember to take regular breaks.
 The 20;20;20 rule is a good rule of thumb.
-One should take a break ever 20 mins and focus their eyes on a distant object of 20 feet for 20 seconds, such as a clock on the wall.
-This relaxes one's eyes before getting stuck into close up work again.
+One should take a break ever 20 minutes and focus their eyes on a distant object of 20 feet for 20 seconds, such as a clock on the wall.
+This relaxes one's eyes before returning to close up work again.